 You’ll want to catch the first show for chart dated July 11, 1970.
 Three Dog Night’s “Mama Told Me (Not to Come)” spent its first of two weeks at No. 1.
 Leave it to the provocative John Lennon and Yoko Ono to release a single about sexism with the N-word in the title.
 Lucky for AT40 this song only got as high as No. 57 in 1972 (lack of radio support).
 As far as we know, AT40 never censored any song, but they did issue alerts to affiliates regarding potential problems.
 The biggest hit that triggered such an alert was Chuck Berry’s “My Ding-a-Ling.”
 Some stations did censor it even when Berry’s only gold single hit No. 1 on October 21, 1972.
-“Give Ireland Back to the Irish” by Wings, one of many songs banned by the BBC, reached No. 21 on April 8, 1972.

 Some of the most popular artists of the ’70s include Paul McCartney/Wings, Elton John, Chicago, Carpenters, Neil Diamond, Bee Gees, Jackson 5, and Stevie Wonder.
 As you listen through the ’70s, you’ll be able to track how disco dominated the second half of the decade, peaking in 1979.
 Use our Crossover page as a primer.
 Sugarhill Gang’s “Rapper’s Delight,” which reproduces Chic’s “Good Times,” spent only two weeks in the top 40, peaking at No. 36 on January 12, 1980.
 The ’80s saw the rise of or career highs for Michael Jackson, Prince, Journey, Bruce Springsteen, Phil Collins, Lionel Richie, Huey Lewis & The News, Madonna, Tina Turner, George Michael, Whitney Houston, and Janet Jackson.
 Two 1970s hitmakers, Kool & The Gang and Hall & Oates, continued to be top 40 regulars in the next decade.

 If you never listened to these countdown shows before because you had to go to church, now you can hear what you’d missed.
 Can we get an amen?